 It strikes them as unfair to pay the same.
 This violates the bedrock principle that one Budweiser is worth the same as another, and it suggests that people care as much about being treated fairly as they do about the actual value of what they’re paying for.

 Thaler considered what his imaginary grocer could do to boost beer sales.
-He advised “investing in seemingly superflous luxury or installing a bar”.
+He advised “investing in seemingly superfluous luxury or installing a bar.”
 This would raise expectations about what the proper price of beer would be, resulting in more purchases.

 We happily pay $80 for 6 things in Whole Foods, but would consider that way too much in a regular supermarket.

-How you can use it: Invest in seemingly superflous luxury.
-Use web design or packaging that says “expensive”.
+How you can use it: Invest in seemingly superfluous luxury.
+Use web design or packaging that says “expensive.”

 Can I split test the price?

 A better and safer approach is to test the price across objects.
-Don’t test the same product for $19 vs $39.
-Rather you should test two different products that essentially do the same thing, but just have a different price tag.
+Don’t test the same product for $19 versus $39.
+You should test two different products that essentially do the same thing, but just have a different price tag.

 Combine research from this article